-Hou Hsiao-Hsien bills his latest work an homage to the great Yasujiro Ozu.
+Hou Hsiao-Hsien bills his latest work an homage to the great Yasujiro Ozu, whose stylistic simplicity has long guided Hou.
 In “Cafe Lumiere,” Hou uses Ozu’s “Tokyo Story” as a quarry to construct an emotional landscape of isolated individuals silently struggling for connections.
+As always with the director, drama is understated (some may say nonexistent), images are meticulously assembled, and issues of alienation and pervasive loneliness infuse a story whose outward sequence of events can be told in a few sentences.
 Hou fans will find what they’re looking for; others will wonder when the action starts.

 Yoko (pop star Yo Hitoto, in her feature debut) is researching the life of mid-20th century composer Jiang Wen-Ye, whose beautiful work is used on the soundtrack.
 She lives in a typically small Tokyo apartment, often hanging out with bookseller Hajime (Tadanobu Asano, seemingly the busiest actor in Japan).